-Matt Cooper Borkenhagen is a former elementary school reading teacher and currently a graduate student in the Department of Psychology at the University of Wisconsin-Madison.
-His research is concerned with children's knowledge of language, especially how its development is shaped by the language environment (including books, spoken language, instruction), and its impact on learning to read.
-We are pleased to contribute to this inaugural issue of the Reading League journal.
+We are pleased to contribute to this inaugural issue of The Reading League Journal.
 The journal's goal is to share information about linking reading science to educational practice.
-The need is great: literacy levels in the US are shockingly low: a very large percentage of children and adults have only basic reading skills, as indicated by every systematic survey over the past 40 years.
-Reading achievement as measured on the NAEP and other assessments shows that the number of poor readers (basic, below basic levels) is larger than the number of good readers (proficient, advanced).
-These results can't blamed on the test (e.g., because the NAEP was scored too harshly) because the same pattern has been observed with different assessments, administered by different organizations, with children of different ages and with adults, over several decades.1
+The need is great: literacy levels in the US are shockingly low; a very large percentage of children and adults have only basic reading skills, as indicated by every systematic survey over the past 40 years.
+Reading achievement as measured on the National Assessment of Educational Progress (NAEP) and other assessments shows that the number of poor readers (basic and below basic levels) is larger than the number of good readers (proficient and advanced).
+These results can't be blamed on the test (e.g., because the NAEP scored too harshly) because the same pattern has been observed with different assessments, administered by different organizations, with children of different ages and with adults, over several decades.

 Low literacy has multiple causes.
 The one that receives the most attention is poverty, which has an enormous impact on literacy, education, and every aspect of health and well-being.
-How reading is taught is not the immediate issue for children who do not attend school regularly because they are homeless, or face other life circumstances that interfere with education.
+How reading is taught is not the immediate issue for children who do not attend school regularly because they are homeless, or face other circumstances that interfere with education.
 However, it doesn't follow that all children from poor backgrounds are alike, or that they are any less entitled to education, which assumes far more importance for them than for children from more advantaged backgrounds.
 Moreover, low literacy is not limited to poor children or children from ethnic/racial minorities: levels of proficient/advanced reading are low across income levels and ethnic/racial groups.
-Finally, educational practices can amplify effects of economic inequality, as when they rely on parents and other caregivers to provide support in the form of additional instruction and practice, and access to resources such as a home computer and Internet access.
+Finally, educational practices can amplify the effects of economic inequality, as when they rely on parents and other caregivers to provide support in the form of additional instruction and practice, and access to resources such as a home computer and Internet access.
 These resources are not available to all.

-A second important factor is the disconnection between what we've learned from basic research on reading, language, and learning, and what happens in the classroom.
+A second important factor is the disconnection between what we have learned from basic research on reading, language, and learning, and what happens in the classroom.
 Hundreds of institutions offer programs leading to teacher certification, and there are exceptions to every generalization.
 It is certain, however, that almost no programs for general education reading teachers routinely include coursework in modern developmental psychology, linguistics, and cognitive science relevant to the craft of teaching children to read.